Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Introduction

 The category $\Coh(\mht_{(1,\parone)})$ is explicitly described as a category of modules over a certain quiver with relations.
 This quiver with relations can be expressed in terms of the combinatorics of the hyperplane arrangement $\Btor$ in exactly the same way as the quiver describing the Fukaya category of $\mht_{(\parone,\tone)}$.
-By comparing these two descriptions, we reach our main theorem (Theorem~\ref{thm:main-thm}): \begin{itheorem} Assuming Conjecture~\ref{conj:cosheaf}, we produce an equivalence of categories
+By comparing these two descriptions, we reach our main theorem (Theorem~\ref{thm:main-thm}): \begin{itheorem} There is an equivalence of dg categories

-between the Fukaya category of the affine MHT $\mht_{(\parone,\tone)}$ and category of coherent sheaves on $\mht_{(\tone,\parone)}$.
-Moreover, if we assume that $\parone$ is in $T^\vee_\R\subset T^\vee$ then this equivalence is induced from an equivalence on the hearts of the natural t-structures as defined above. \end{itheorem}
+between the Fukaya category of the affine MHT $\mht_{(\parone,\tone)}$ and the category of coherent sheaves on a crepant resolution of $\mht_{(1,1)}.$ For $\parone\in T^\vee_\R\subset T^\vee,$ this equivalence is induced from an equivalence of abelian categories, the respective hearts of the perverse t-structure and the noncommutative resolution t-structure determined by $\parone$. \end{itheorem}